pronoiac/the-manual/the-manual.md

 The law of diminishing returns always rules.OB

 Being a plugger or a Radio One producer is a dangerous game to be in.
-It is one of the fastest ways of loosing contact with what ever finer qualities your soul might have had.
+It is one of the fastest ways of losing contact with what ever finer qualities your soul might have had.
 The sight of embarrassingly dressed, middle aged men racing around clutching seven inch pieces of plastic desperately trying to convince each other that they contain something of historical importance, something that the Great British public need to hear, can be very sad.

 Please.